 Go your Facebook Business Account and to “Add Products” (image below).

-And how you can target your Facebook ads to reach the right audience.
+Related: How to target Facebook Dynamic ads to reach the right audience.

-If you are a digital marketer or an e-commerce entrepreneur, looking to get industry advice on boosting your Social Media Advertising campaigns, check out our free ebook, which summarizes the best practices and expert advice when it comes to running successful Facebook Dynamic Ads:
+If you are a digital marketer or an e-commerce entrepreneur, looking to get industry advice on boosting your Social Media Advertising campaigns, check out our free Facebook Dynamic Ads ebook, which summarizes the best practices and expert advice when it comes to running successful Facebook Dynamic Ads